MacGyverScripting/matching_uce_simulations/README.md

 ## Workflow

-1. fetch_genomes.sh – (e.g., call as ```bash -x fetch_genomes.sh 2>&1 | tee output_fetch.log)```.
+1. fetch_genomes.sh – (e.g., call as ```bash -x fetch_genomes.sh 2>&1 | tee output_fetch.log```).
 This script downloads the 400 genomes used in the above mentioned study from NCBI.
 It will further create the folder architecture that the other scripts of the repository rely on.
 Keep in mind that these are very large downloads.

-2. head_script.sh – (e.g., call as ```bash -x head_script.sh hymenoptera 2>&1 | tee match_probes_master_hymenoptera.log)```.
+2. head_script.sh – (e.g., call as ```bash -x head_script.sh hymenoptera 2>&1 | tee match_probes_master_hymenoptera.log```).
 This script runs the actual matching process, wrapped around the [phyluce_probe_run_multiple_lastzs_sqlite](https://github.com/faircloth-lab/phyluce/blob/master/bin/assembly/phyluce_assembly_match_contigs_to_probes) script from [PHYLUCE](https://github.com/faircloth-lab/phyluce).
+The first argument represents the name of the taxon group (in this case hymenoptera); this name has to correspond to a probe set file in the probesets-folder (i.e., hymenoptera.fasta).
+The script calls the helper script ```match_probes.sh```, which has to be in the same folder.
 The first argument represents the name of the taxon group (in this hymenoptera); this name has to correspond to a probe set file in the probesets-folder (i.e., hymenoptera.fasta).

-The script calls the helper script ```match
+3. head_slicer.sh – (e.g., call as ```bash -x head_script.sh hymenoptera 2>&1 | tee match_probes_master_hymenoptera.log```).
+This script slices out the matches from the previously created sqlite databases, using the [phyluce_probe_slice_sequence_from_genomes](https://github.com/faircloth-lab/phyluce/blob/master/bin/assembly/phyluce_probe_slice_sequence_from_genomes) program from [PHYLUCE](https://github.com/faircloth-lab/phyluce).
+The first argument represents the name of the taxon group (in this case hymenoptera) that was previously matched.
+I.e., it has to correspond to the folder name with /results_$(taxon) (in this case it is results_hymenoptera).
+It makes use of two additional helper scripts (slicer.sh; phyluce_count_probes_chopper.py)

 ## Literature